Annabel Mullion

 In 2006 she played Lady Tara Butler in Midsomer Murders “Vixen’s Run”.
 She also appeared in Emma a TV Mini-Series in 2009 as Mrs Woodhouse.

-She has had many parts in television including Law and Order UK, Doll and Em, Agatha Christie's Poirot, Breathless, Wallander, Midsomer Murders and Lewis.
+She has had many parts in television including Law & Order: UK, Doll and Em, Agatha Christie's Poirot, Breathless, Wallander, Midsomer Murders and Lewis.

 In 2012 she appeared in the TV Series Lewis “The Soul of Genius” as Thea Falconer.
 In 2013 she appeared in Agatha Christie’s Poirot “Elephants Can Remember” as Lady Ravenscroft, in Doll & Em “Six” as Woman with Lurchers and in Breathless a TV Mini-Series as Duchess.